 The Roman House with its replica Roman thatched, oak framed building.
 The house is a learning resource managed by Poole Museum and not usually open to the public.

 THINGS TO DO

 The Friends’ Kiosk also serves drinks, snacks and ice creams - and is a great source of Park information!
-The Kiosk can be found at the rear of the House, and is open on Saturday and some weekday afternoons during the summer, and on Sunday afternoons throughout the year.
+The Kiosk can be found at the rear of the House, and is open on Saturday and Sunday afternoons throughout the year, and some weekday afternoons during the summer.
+For details please see The Friends of Upton Country Park website

 The Plant Centre (open early spring to late Autumn) is run by the Friends of Upton Country Park and supplies a beautiful selection of good quality plants at reasonable prices; plant sales raise funds for Park enhancements and to help towards the cost of major projects.